Updated 10:22 p.m. Jan. 18

-Republicans swept it Tuesday night.
+Republicans swept it on election night.

 Not only did Donald Trump win the White House, but the GOP kept the majority in the U.S. House and Senate, too.
 And in Pennsylvania, Republicans made gains on their House and Senate majorities.
 It’s the largest Republican majority for state reps since 1957-58 and for state senators since 1949-1950, the Post-Gazette reported.

-Next year is a big year for the city, with a mayoral race and that of four of the nine city council members.
+This year is a big year for the city, with a mayoral race and that of four of the nine city council members.
 And in 2018, it’s back to casting ballots for national and state positions, including Gov. Tom Wolf’s seat.

 2017 — Pittsburgh Mayor Bill Peduto (D)